Takashi Watanabe, MD, PhD

 Research Field and Profiles

-Translational Research, Cancer Immunotherapy and Gene Therapy, and Biomarker.
+Cancer Immunotherapy and Gene Therapy, and Extracellular Vesicle.

 - Sugimoto T, Watanabe T. Follicular lymphoma: the role of the tumor microenvironment in prognosis.
 J Clin Exp Hematop 56:1-19, 2016.